bibanon/bibanon/Three-Angled-Blue.md

 Check out the comic series, and the equally impressive flash adaptation in the links below.

 * [EPIC FRUSTRATION - Original Comic Series](https://encyclopediadramatica.se/RAGE#Epic_Frustration_Comic)
+* [EPIC FRUSTRATION - Alternate Ending](http://dis.4chanhouse.org/comic/res/21.html#38) - You might have the first 15 pages of V-rage.
+But did you know there was an alternate ending, where he fought W.T.
+Snacks?
+  * [Bullshit ending to V-rage](http://swfchan.com/9/43315/?Bullshit_ending_to_V_vs_AR_by_3_Angled_Blue.swf) - The author probably gave up on continuing the alternate ending, and released this unfinished Flash instead.
 * [/v/-rage - Flash Adaptation](http://swfchan.com/9/43253/?V-rage.swf) - [YouTube](http://www.youtube.com/watch?v=YVys7jcCJDs) - Created by NCH.

 ## Influence